Miami Herald: 21st century

 On December 17, 2019, it was announced the Miami Herald would move to a six-days-a-week format.

 On January 21, 2020, it was announced that the Miami Herald would close its Doral printing plant and move its printing and packaging operations to the South Florida Sun Sentinel's printing facilities in Deerfield Beach.
 The Herald stopped printing its own editions as of April 26, 2020.

 In 2023, the Miami Herald and El Nuevo Herald laid off six workers, the worst round of job cuts to the newspaper's news staff since 2019.
 That same year, the Miami Herald named Alex Mena the newspaper's executive director.
 He began working at the newspaper at the age of 19 and became the Miami Herald's first immigrant executive editor.

 The average daily (printed) circulation of the Herald, which was 440,225 as recently as 1998, had fallen to 12,623 by August 2024.
 Paid digital circulation had reached 44,011, but fell to 30,840 in 2023.

+Spelling Bees

+The Miami Herald hosts two spelling bees, one for Broward County, and the other for Miami-Dade and Monroe County.
+The winners of these spelling bees go to the Scripps National Spelling Bee.